 Paul Cosentino & the Boilermaker Jazz Band

-The Boilermaker Jazz Band has performed at every PittStop Lindy Hop, even last year’s virtual event!
+The Boilermaker Jazz Band performed at every PittStop Lindy Hop, even our 2001 virtual event!
 This marks their 21st time!
 With their unique brand of musical Americana and hot jazz revelry, the Boilermaker Jazz Band brings the party to you!
-They interpret the Great American songbook in their own unique fashion, bringing the swinging sounds of the jazz age back to life.
-You’ll hear both familiar classics and rarities performed by superb instrumentalists and heartfelt vocalists.
+The Band interprets the Great American song book in their own unique fashion, bringing the swinging sounds of the jazz age back to life.
+You’ll hear familiar classics and rarities performed by superb instrumentalists and heartfelt vocalists.
 From concert halls to dances, festival stages to elegant soirees, listeners and dancers agree — with their infectious beat and enthusiasm this band can make any crowd move!

 Leading the Boilermaker Jazz Band on clarinet and vocals is Paul Cosentino, a full-time bandleader/performer who founded the band in 1988 at Carnegie Mellon University in Pittsburgh.
 He is constantly searching for more tunes to add to the band’s classic jazz repertoire — you’ll hear something different every time!
 Paul plays an antique Albert system clarinet giving him a wonderfully distinctive sound.

-Paul and his band will be featured on both Friday and Sunday night!
+Paul and his band will be featured Friday and Sunday night.